alschroe/AzureIoTHack/challenges_emulator/03_emu_app.md

    ```shell
    echo $connection
    ```
-   If it is not get the connection string again:
+   If it is not, get the connection string again:
    ```shell
    az iot hub device-identity connection-string show --device-id myPi --hub-name $prefix'iotpihub' --output tsv
    ```